Revolt of the Lash: Imprisonment

 Sailors that did not escape, over 600 of them, were imprisoned on Ilha das Cobras.
 There, João Cândido and seventeen others were transferred to an isolation cell; by the next morning, only two were left alive.
 The rest were victims of a heat-producing chemical reaction between quicklime, used to disinfect the cell, and carbon dioxide.
 Meanwhile, a steamship named Satelite left Rio de Janeiro for the rubber collecting regions in the Amazon with over a hundred former sailors and nearly three hundred so-called "vagabonds" on board.
 Nine were executed by the crew along the way, and many of the rest died shortly after while working on the collecting regions in the hot tropical climate, conditions described by Rui Barbosa as "a place where one only dies."
 Meanwhile, João Cândido—stricken by hallucinations from his traumatic night—was sentenced to a mental hospital.
 It took eighteen months before he and nine other sailors faced trial for their supposed anti-government actions taken during the December 9–10 revolts.
 The judges found them not guilty, and all were discharged from the navy.

 For the sailors that remained in or were joining the navy, conditions did not immediately change.
-Sailors, including in the maligned naval apprenticeship schools, did begin graduating with basic literacy—a large step above previous practices.
+Sailors, including in the maligned naval apprenticeship schools, did begin graduating with basic literacy—a significant improvement on previous practices.
 However, these did not include the sailors already in the navy, and a program to change that was shelved when a new administration was put into place in 1912.
 The navy was instead left to fall into disrepair for a time, not unlike what had happened in 1893.
 "Rather than starting over by raising the level of sailors and officers to that of their technically advanced warships," Morgan writes, "the ships that offered the promise of modernity to the Brazilian nation were allowed to deteriorate—as did the navy alongside them."